Use erythromycin solution twice daily, in the morning and the evening.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Zineryt®; Astellas Pharma Ltd, The electronic Medicines Compendium.
-Dated January 2013.
+Manufacturer's PIL, Zineryt® cutaneous solution; LEO Pharma A/S (Astellas Pharma Ltd), The electronic Medicines Compendium.
+Dated September 2016.